Eldorado Peak

-Eldorado Peak is a 8868 ft peak, and is the 25th highest peak in Washington.
+Eldorado Peak is a 8,872.9 ft peak, and is the 25th highest peak in Washington.
 The mountain is located in the North Cascades of Washington, approximately 27 mi east of Concrete.
 It is located in North Cascades National Park at the head of Marble Creek and just west of the Inspiration Glacier.
 Other glaciers in the immediate vicinity include Eldorado Glacier and McAllister Glacier; thus Eldorado is flanked by the largest continuous non-volcanic ice sheet in the lower 48 states.

+In the mid-twentieth century, Eldorado Peak was one of five icecap summits in the lower 48 states, but due to climate change its ice melted down and the highest summit is now a rock 11.8 ft below the prior icecap.

 Climbing

 Eldorado appears quite different depending on the side one is viewing.
 On the west side the peak is a steep face made of vertical slabs and small gullies.
 From the east side the mountain is a small rocky outcropping surrounded by ice.
 The south face is a triangular face flanked by long ridgelines.
 The most popular and easiest climbing route is from the south and east, via the Inspiration Glacier and a moderately steep snow ridge.
 Eldorado is a popular climbing destination due to easy access, being one of the 100 highest peaks in Washington, and superb mountain views.
 Most climbers will take two days to complete the trip, though the climb can be completed in one long day.